thma/WhyHaskellMatters/README.md

 > -- unknown

 In this section we will examine the most outstanding features of the Haskell language.
+I'll try to keep the learning curve moderate and so I'll start with some very basic concepts.

+Nevertheless this article is not intended to be an introduction to the Haskell language (have a look at [Learn You a Haskell](http://www.learnyouahaskell.com/) if you are looking for an introduction).

 ## Functions are first class citizens

+Functions are first class citizens means:

+- functions are nothing different from any other value.
+In particular this means that
+- functions can be used as arguments to other functions, and
+- functions can return functions as their return value.

+Let's have a look how this looks like in Haskell:

 ```haskell
 -- define constant `aNumber` with a value of 42.